dapetcu21/persia/README.md

 Every client is recording a timeline of world snapshots, saving one snapshot each frame.

 Starting and stopping a rewind is server-authorative, but the rewind happens on each client for a smooth experience.
-Unreal's actor replication is temporarily disabled during a rewind, since each client must be in control of its own actors.
+Ideally, Unreal's actor replication should be temporarily disabled during a rewind, since each client must be in control of its own actors, but I didn't manage to do that successfully.

 During a rewind a cursor is scrubbed back through the timeline, sampling and restoring snapshots each frame.
 A snapshot includes, for each actor subject to rewinding: